Top 9 Tips for First Time Visitors to Rome – AKA How Not To Go INSANE While Visiting the Eternal City

 Also if you are looking for a tour that is totally unique (I am going to plug my friend’s tour here, FYI) then make sure you check out Storytelling Rome for two amazing tours, one all about the courtesans of Renaissance Rome and another all about the Roman Emperors including Caesar, who started it all!

 But Leave Time to Explore on Your Own

 Itineraries are great but you should leave time to explore on your own.
 One of the best ways to really enjoy and discover Rome’s charms is to just get lost.
 There are hardly any straight roads in Rome and I always recommend just throwing away your map and getting lost in the picturesque back streets.
-You never know what you might stumble upon; a hidden church holding the remains of Santa Caterina, a handblown glass store where the owner will create pieces there for you, or even just a little cafe in a small piazza where you can sit and have a coffee or a glass of house wine and leave the chaos behind for just a little.
+You never know what you might stumble upon; a hidden church holding the remains of Santa Cecilia, a handblown glass store where the owner will create jewelry there for you from the blown glass, or even just a little cafe in a small piazza where you can sit and have a coffee or a glass of house wine and leave the chaos behind for just a little.

 Make Time to Relax

 Rome is an exhausting city but people always have such high expectations for the Eternal City and leave disappointed simply because they were completely worn out by rushing around trying to “see it all”.

 So when in Rome, literally do what the Romans do.
 Have long lunches, chats over coffee or wine, take evening walks and drink prosecco until the sun rises.
 The sites and the history are just one part of what makes Rome so fantastic but taking in Roman life completes it.
 Make sure that you have worked some time in to enjoy Roman life and relax.

 Get Away From the Tourists